nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">

 :bulb: **Tip:** You can also click the different screen names at the bottom of the results panel to navigate between the different screens.

+:bulb: **Interpreting data:** You might find that the total MC you have included may not match with the MC total as shown.
+The MC total shown indicates the "meaningful" credits, which are those that are counted towards your degree progression, based on the degree requirements.
+Any credits beyond the limit by the requirement is not "meaningful", and therefore not counted into the total.
 </div>

 [Back to Table of Contents](#toc)